Flower - Daffodil (signifies new beginnings)

-Unique Name Day 2013 (Tuesday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.
+Middle Name Pride Day 2015 (Friday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.

 Oreo Cookie Day - Oreo cookies were first sold 1912.
 My favorites are the ones with chocolate frosting and the ones covered in white chocolate.
 Whatever your favorite, pour yourself a glass of milk and start celebrating.

 National White Chocolate Cheesecake Day - Search Cooks.com for recipes